 Our goal is to pursue excellence in all that we do so that our Lord may be glorified.
-In order to maintain a productive, educational environment the instructors and staff will require proper and respectful behavior from all students.
+To maintain a productive, educational environment, the instructors and staff will require proper and respectful behavior from all students.

 - Students should treat instructors and staff with respect by the way they respond and react to those in authority.
 Students should not talk or interrupt the teacher while they are talking.

-- Students should treat other students with respect- keep hands and feet to themselves, not talk while someone else is talking, and speak kindly to and of others.
+- Students should treat other students with respect- keep hands and feet to themselves, not talk while someone else is talking, and speak kindly to others.
 Bullying will NOT be tolerated.

 - Students should treat the property of New Heights with respect by only staying in assigned areas and not crossing boundaries set by those in authority.
 No rough play will be permitted as it poses a safety hazard.
 Students/parents must replace anything they waste, damage, or break.